majestrate/XD/README.md

 Current:

 * i2p only, no chances of cross network contamination, aka no way to leak IP.
-* no java required, works with [i2pd](https://github.com/purplei2p/i2pd) and Java I2P using the SAM api
+* works with [i2pd](https://github.com/purplei2p/i2pd) and Java I2P using the SAM api
 * Magnet URI

 Soon: